Time

 After completing the top section, you can set the stepladder aside.
 Lift the door until the second section of the door is at a comfortable painting height.
 If the door does not stay in position on its own, find something sturdy, such as a length of 2×4, to prop it in place.

 Paint this section in the same way as you did the first section.
-With the door in this position, you may not have room to get the brush into the edges under the weatherstripping.
-If that’s the case, just pull it back with your fingers while you paint.
+If you’re brushing with the door in this position, you may not have room to get the brush into the edges under the weatherstripping.
+If that’s the case, I usually just pull it back with my fingers while I paint.